bparanj/crystal/innovation/shred/appliance.md

 By combining these open-source tools and implementing custom features where necessary, you can create a system that provides many of the core functionalities of WipeOS.
 This approach allows you to leverage existing open-source solutions while giving you the flexibility to customize and extend the system as needed.

-Remember that integrating these components and ensuring they work seamlessly together will require significant development effort.
-Also, you'll need to carefully consider security aspects, especially for features like remote wiping and data handling.
+Integrating these components and ensuring they work seamlessly together will require significant development effort.
+Also, you'll need to consider security aspects, for features like remote wiping and data handling.

 If you want to start with an open-source solution and then add features if necessary, here are some viable options for creating a WipeOS-like system based on secure data erasure and network booting: